 Why Lisbon is great for digital nomads

 - Great digital nomad scene: Lisbon has one of the friendliest digital nomad scenes in the world.
 There’s a digital nomad meetup every week, and it’s extremely easy to get talking to other people there.
 There’s also an active Facebook group that lists even more meetups and things happening, and another Meetup group with regular events run by accommodation startup NomadX.
 A few of the co-working spaces, like Outsite, also have regular events for nomads as well.

 - Eating out is affordable: Although restaurant prices have risen in the past few years, eating out is still very affordable in Portugal.
-This is especially true if you eat in traditional Portuguese tascas, where you can get a 3-course lunch for between €7 and €12 on average.
+This is especially true if you eat traditional Portuguese food in traditional Portuguese tascas, where you can get a 3-course lunch for between €7 and €12 on average.

 - Great weather: Lisbon has around 300 days of sunshine per year and, often, the winters are incredibly mild (outside anyway, inside can be cold).